 cumulative perspectiveshows the ongoing or cumulative sum amount of the metric over the time period.
 This is often used to analyze total customers and plan for future capacity.

 Rolling averages window perspective: The rolling averages window perspective shows the rolling average value of a metric over the specified time range.
 The interval must be the same as the interval set on the report level.
-For example, if the report is showing the last full quarter of Revenue by week, you can set the rolling average window time range to 4 weeks, and the first three values will be null and the fourth value represents the average of the first 4 weeks of Revenue.
+For example, if the report is showing the last full quarter of Revenue by week, you can set the rolling average window time range to four weeks.
+This makes the first three values are null and the fourth value represents the average of the first four weeks of Revenue.
 For clarity, make sure to turn off the

 Multiple Y-Axescheckbox if you are viewing the same metric with a rolling average, like in the example below.